sandbox/ecipriano/run/stefanproblem.c

 f.sigma = 0.059;

-We run the simulation for different maximum levels of refinement.
+We run the simulation at different levels of refinement.

 for (maxlevel = 5; maxlevel <= 6; maxlevel++) {